 In a directed graph, we focus on indegrees and outdegrees of the nodes of the graph.
-A directed graph contains an Eulerian path if all the edges belong to the same strongly connected component and nodes 1, 3 and 4 have both indegree 1 and outdegree 1, node 2 has indegree 1 and outdegree 2, and node 5 has indegree 2 and outdegree 1.
-Hence, the graph contains an Eulerian path from node 2 to node 5:
+A directed graph contains an Eulerian path if all the edges belong to the same strongly connected component and

-- in each node, the indegree equals the outdegree, or - in one node, the indegree is one larger than the outdegree, in another node, the outdegree is one larger than the indegree, and all other nodes, the indegree equals the outdegree.
+• in each node, the indegree equals the outdegree, or

+• in one node, the indegree is one larger than the outdegree, in another node, the outdegree is one larger than the indegree, and all other nodes, the indegree equals the outdegree.